Expert advice from certified property valuers in Brisbane, Queensland, Australia.

 Capital Gains Tax

 Capital gains tax applies to all investment properties purchased in Australia after September 1985.
 It is a tax charged on the sale of an asset, such as real estate, when it is sold for more than its previous purchase price.
 Real estate investors need to calculate the increase in property value over a holding period to determine the capital gains tax payable at the time of sale.
 A current or retrospective valuation will identify the actual increase in a property’s value.
+More info on the capital gains tax valuation here.

 Transfer Duty (Stamp Duty)